Why Does the Delicate Touch of Divine Jasmine Feel Like a Whisper from the Heart of Nature? (2025)

 Harvesting and processing techniques for jasmine aroma

 Timing and gentle handling are key to capturing jasmine’s scent.
-Harvesting at pre-dawn or late afternoon ensures the best volatile release.
-This affects how the scent is used in perfumes and at home.
+Harvesting before dawn or in the early morning hours ensures the highest concentration of volatile aromatic compounds.
+This directly affects how jasmine’s fragrance is preserved for use in perfumes and in the home.

 fragrant jasmine